liuzrcc/PIRE/README.md

 ## PIRE: Adversarial Queries for Blocking Content-based Image Retrieval (CBIR).

+This repository releases the pytorch implementation of "PIRE" in our paper ["Who's Afraid of Adversarial Queries?
+The Impact of Image Modifications on Content-based Image Retrieval"](https://arxiv.org/abs/1901.10332).

-This repository releases the pytorch implementation for PIRE that generates adversarial examples for neural feature-based CBIR.
+Basically, PIRE generates adversarial examples for neural feature-based CBIR.

 Now PIRE only supports to generate adversarial queries for state-of-the-art CNN image retrieval method GeM[1].

 GeM neural feature extraction code and pre-trained ResNet-101-GeM model refer to: